MCA Approved Small Craft Stability (Workboat & Sport/Pleasure)

 WHO NEEDS THE MCA SMALL CRAFT STABILITY COURSE?

-The MCA Approved One-day Small Craft Stability Course was originally launched to satisfy the Workboat and Pilot Boat Code of Practice, however the concepts are equally useful to skippers and mates of all small craft (sail yachts, motor yachts, fishing vessels, rescue craft, pilot boats and workboats).
+The MCA Approved One-day Small Craft Stability Course was originally launched to satisfy the MCA Workboat and Pilot Boat Code of Practice.
+It is no also a requirement for skippers operating on yachts and powered craft under the Sport & Pleasure Vessel Code of Practic.
 We recommend this course to the following;

-• Skippers of any workboat which is required to carry a stability book (mandatory)
+• A workboat which is required to carry a stability book (mandatory)

-• Skippers of workboats operating more than 60 miles from a safe haven (mandatory)
+• Workboats operating more than 60 miles from a safe haven (mandatory

-• Skippers of workboats carrying more than 1 tonne cargo (mandatory)
+• Workboats carrying more than 1 tonne cargo (mandatory)

-• Skipper of workboat fitted with a crane or dredging gear (mandatory)
+• Workboats fitted with a crane or dredging gear (mandatory)

-• Skippers of workboats operating in ares prone to icing, i.e. Northern European winter (mandatory)
+• Workboats operating in ares prone to icing, i.e. Northern European winter (mandatory)

 • Masters of sea going pilot boats (mandatory)